eosnewyork/eos-transit/README.md

 ## Packages

 This is a monorepo that is managed with [`lerna`](https://github.com/lerna/lerna).

-There are several packages maintained here:
+Wallet providers have the option to add their plugin to this repo via pull request, or they maintain it within their own repo.

 | Package                                                                         | Version | Description                       |
 |---------------------------------------------------------------------------------|---------|-----------------------------------|